-I.D./Version 9 Scope 1 28 July 2006 Indicative simplified baseline and monitoring methodologies for selected small-scale CDM project activity categories I.D.
-Grid connected renewable electricity generation (cont) Option 1 Most recent information available on plants already built at the time of PDD submission.
-Option 2 For the first crediting period, emission factor is updated based on ex-post monitoring.
-For subsequent crediting periods, Emission factor should be calculated ex-ante, as described in option 1 above.
-10. In the case of project activities adding renewable energy capacity, if the availability of renewable resources is limited, the impact of a decrease in electricity production from the units installed before the project implementation must be considered.
-For the specific case of hydropower plants, this effect could be considered calculating the production of electricity that must be used for emission reduction calculation with the following procedure: - 1) To estimate every year during the crediting period, the energy that would have been produced in the same hydrological conditions by the units installed before the project; - 2) The electricity production EGy (MWh/ year) that must be considered to calculate emission reductions is calculated with the following formula: $$EGy = TEy - WTEy$$ where:
+UNFCCC I.D./Version 10 Scope 1 Page 4 EB 28 Indicative simplified baseline and monitoring methodologies for selected small-scale CDM project activity categories I.D.
+Grid connected renewable electricity generation (cont) 11.
+In the case of project activities adding renewable energy capacity, if the availability of renewable resources is limited, the impact of a decrease in electricity production from the units installed before the project implementation must be considered.
+For the specific case of hydropower plants, this effect could be considered calculating the production of electricity that must be used for emission reduction calculation with the following procedure: - To estimate every year during the crediting period, the energy that would have been produced in the same hydrological conditions by the units installed before the project; - 2) The electricity production EGy (MWh/ year) that must be considered to calculate emission reductions is calculated with the following formula: EGy = TEy WTEy where: